ALANOODLE'S SCALE MODEL PORTFOLIO

 The three section, 20-inch long spine is made of resin cleverly cast over brass for strength.
 The two ends are cast over brass rod and the center section over brass tube, making for a secure fit as well as providing locator pins for the Command Section in the front and "Reactor Section" in the rear.
 The spine of my kit was fairly straight and cast pretty well but I have heard that owners of later kits weren't so lucky.

 The spine was nicely molded with lots of fine detail.
 One of these details, the spine "Segment Clamps" (arrow, right), run along the spine in 36 places.
 Many were broken and were replaced with pieces scratch-built from sheet styrene.
+The kit actually includes a few resin replacements but most of those were short cast or also broken.

 Spine

 The entire communication antenna and mounting were unusable.
-The base was modeled after the Discovery in 2010 and the antenna mast was not only warped but short cast.
-The three dishes were anything but dish-shaped and the main antenna's probe was so covered with flash and resin lumps that it took me a while to figure out what it was.
-New dishes were made from sections of spherical fuel tanks from another kit and a new swiveling mast and base were scratch-built from sheet styrene and acrylic rod.
-A new probe for the main dish was made by chucking a piece of 1/16 inch acrylic rod in a hand drill and shaping it lathe-style with a needle file.
-Dish cross members were made from strips of .020 inch sheet styrene.
+The base was inaccurate, being modeled after the Discovery in 2O1O and the antenna mast was not only warped but short cast.
+The three dishes were anything but dish-shaped and the main antenna's probe was so covered with flash and resin lumps that it took me a while to figure out what it was supposed to be.

-Reactor Section The Reactor Section was detailed using a combination of K&S brass wire with spare parts from other kits.
+The Reactor Section was detailed using a combination of K&S brass wire with spare parts from other kits.
+This hollow cast part was almost problem free with an easily cleaned up mold parting line.
 1/8-inch diameter holes were drilled in the front and back ends of the part and a length of brass tube was glued inside the piece flush with the front and extending 3/8 inch from the back (indicated by the gray stripe in the photo at left).
 This would help to secure the joint between the reactor and the back end of the spine and would also provide a locator pin for the center engine.

-This hollow cast part was almost problem free with an easily cleaned up mold parting line.
 One of the three engines looked as if it were cast during another run of the kit.
-While two of them were cast in light tan resin with very sharp detailing, the third was a darker (maybe older?) resin with very soft details.
-These details were sharpened with a Dremel and the addition of sheet styrene.
+While two of them were cast in light tan resin with very sharp detailing.
+The third was a slightly darker (maybe older?) resin with very soft details and some serious casting issues.
+It was cleaned up with a Dremel grinding tool and the addition of sheet styrene.

-The EVA pod is beautifully detailed for its size, about 5/8 inch high.
-Though not entirely accurate, I thought it looked good enough to leave alone.
-It comes with a pair of very delicate 5/16-inch long resin arms which, after flash removal show a lot of detail and really look good for the scale.
 The "WARNING: EXPLOSIVE BOLTS" marking on the door (which may or may not actually say that - it's too tiny to read) is from a 1/72 aircraft kit.
-EVA Pod

-The 32-inch long Discovery was mounted on a scratch-built display stand.
+The 31-inch long Discovery was mounted on a scratch-built display stand.
 The stand's forward support post is topped by a 1/8 inch phone plug which connects to a phone jack below and behind the Command Section and provides the 9 volts necessary to light the Command room.
 The EVA pod is mounted on a 1/8 inch piece of acrylic rod.

 Discovery

-Go to the DISCOVERY Page
+Go to the DISCOVERY

-2OO1 - 2O1O, Alanoodle Creations
+©2OO1 - 2O23, Alanoodle Creations